 Get a “shed ender” or rake brush or other brush designed specifically for removing fur the dog has already shed from both the undercoat and the outer coat.
 One of the biggest issues short hair German Shepherds will have with their fur is having fur that they’ve already shed trapped in their undercoat.
 If your dog has sensitive skin or does not seem to like being brushed, you might want to look for a gentler brush—something with rubber fingers, instead of metal ones.

 Start a brushing routine.
-German shepherd short hair will be shed continuously, so these dogs need to be brushed very regularly.
+German Shepherd's with short hair will be shed continuously, so these dogs need to be brushed very regularly.
 If you cannot brush your dog on a daily basis, he should at least be brushed a few times a week.
 This will help to remove the fur he has already shed and prevent any skin or fur problems.